 6. Cold Sores And Herpes

 You may be wondering why cold sores have been lumped with herpes.
 Well, the fact is they’re both caused by the herpes simplex virus (HSV).
 Oral herpes results in cold sores on the face or around your mouth while genital herpes affects your buttocks, genitals, or anal area.
 There are 2 kinds of herpes simplex virus – HSV type 1 and HSV type 2 – and both can cause genital as well as oral herpes.
 However, HSV type 1 commonly causes cold sores while HSV type 2 usually causes genital herpes.
 HSV is extremely contagious and spreads through direct contact.
-It can cause sores that turn into itchy, painful blisters.
-The infection can be dangerous if it affects babies and people with weakened immune systems.12

 What to do: Once you catch this virus, it tends to stay in your body for life so there’s no cure for this condition as such and you may find that symptoms flare up from time to time.
 However, your doctor can prescribe antiviral medicines that help to reduce symptoms.
 Also, it’s been observed that some factors like bright sunlight, fatigue, and stress can trigger an outbreak of oral herpes in some people so identifying and avoiding your triggers can be useful.13 Natural remedies like vitamin E, anti-inflammatory licorice, and antiviral lemon oil or lemon balm may also be useful.1415 16

 Here are some common fungal infections that can affect your skin: